mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

 ## The Future

-We wish you all the best for your hackathon event.
+We wish you all the best for your own hackathon event.
 Put software on the scientific agenda!

 ## Acknowledgments